The BedJet 3 is a climate control system for beds with heating and cooling features.

 The first 30 BedJet 3 units have just now been built in August and are being field tested until October.
 They are, among other things, getting electric appliance certification on them.
 So, they’re basically just now testing to make sure that the electric components are safe.
 They also don’t know things like whether weighted blankets will work with it.
 (Their answer said they didn’t know because they hadn’t tested that yet.)
 They’re running tests on the product, and will be for months.
 This means that backers are basically guinea pigs.

 This is a disheartening thought all by itself, but even more so when you consider that this is their 3rd version and their 3rd campaign.

 The BedJets won’t start being shipped until December.
 So, if you’re hoping to get one in time for Christmas, don’t hold your breath because they aren’t guaranteeing that.
 Standard shipping can take 6-8 weeks, so if they just start shipping them in December, it’s very likely that backers won’t receive the product until the end of January or the beginning of February.

 Is it worth it?
 We stand neutral on this one.

 While the BedJet 3 is an innovative idea with lots of ingenious technology on it, the company is still working out all of the kinks in terms of both design and customer service.
 Hopefully, they keep using these campaigns to learn what works and what doesn’t, and learn what their backers really want.
 It’s only then that this will be a truly must-have product.

 Anyway, they have overall positive reviews in the past.
 If you would like to give Bedjet 3 a try, grab one at the lowest price possible, the link is below.

-This product is now funding on Kickstarter until Thu, October 4 2018.
+This product is now on Indiegogo.